wiebe-vandendriessche/jobswiper/README.md

 ## How to test the SAGA
 The saga is explained in the file uploaded on Ufora.
-To test the saga, run the `showcase_saga.sh` script using the following commannds in the root folder of this project.
+To test the saga, run the `showcase_saga.sh` script using the following commands in the root folder of this project.
 ```bash
 chmod +x showcase_saga.sh
 ./showcase_saga.sh